Table of Contents

 There are basically two steps to prepare the demo.
 You need to build and deploy the code for root and for nodes.

-Once you set IS_ROOT=1 rebuild the project using the Rebuild project option.
+Once you set Build Configuration to "Root" rebuild the project using the Rebuild project option.
 The application should build without errors.
 Connect the board you plan to use as root and hit the "Flash" button.

 This should load the code into FLASH and begin execution.

-Once you set IS_ROOT=0 rebuild the project using the Rebuild project option.
+Once you set Build Configuration to "Node" rebuild the project using the Rebuild project option.
 The application should build without errors.
-Connect the board you plan to use as node and hit the "Flash" button.
+Connect the board you plan to use as root and hit the "Flash" button.

 This should load the code into FLASH and begin execution.